Family Volunteering in Borneo

 Please note itineraries are subject to change and what follows is simply a rough guideline.

-To secure a place on this project a deposit of $245 per person is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.
+To secure a place on this project, a deposit of $245 per person is required at the time of booking.
+The remaining balance is due 60 days before your start date.

 Duration Price